 In a New York Times article about the research, David Blankenhorn, president of the Institute for American Values, says he likes the standard definition of family: “two or more persons related by blood, marriage or adoption.”
 This definition “keeps it simple and coherent.”

 How would you write the definition of family?

-Postscript on my previous Algorithm post–watch: since today’s post has the word “family” in it, watch the google ads at the bottom–parent this parent that–it is maddening!
-Google supposedly just released a tool to deal with this–will report on this soon.
-Meanwhile, know that when you see inappropriate ads for this site, it is child-centric google algorithms at work!
+Update: Postscript on my previous Algorithm post–watch: since this post has the word “family” in it, watch the google ads at the bottom–parent this parent that–it is maddening!
+Google supposedly released a tool to deal with this– not.

 Double postscript: child-centric algorithms persisted to the point where I just decided to blow off google ads altogether!